doomedramen/autopwn/SECURITY.md

 ### How to Report

 1. **Do NOT** open a public GitHub issue
-2. Email security details to: [your-email@example.com]
+2. Email security details to: m@rtin.page
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce